Domminique/Sentiment_Analysis_using_Neural_Networks/README.md

         review_vocab = set()
         for review in reviews:
             for word in review.split(" "):
-                ## New for Project 6: only add words that occur at least min_count times
+                ##  only add words that occur at least min_count times
                 #                     and for words with pos/neg ratios, only add words
                 #                     that meet the polarity_cutoff
                 if(total_counts[word] > min_count):